aimms/how-to/Articles/118/118-Connect-SQLite.rst

 After clicking the OK button, you should see a new .dsn file (named *test* in my case) in the file explorer of your ODBC Data Source Administrator.

-Then you may go directly to the `Fill out AIMMS Database Table identifier`_ in order to complete the connection with your AIMMS database.
+Then you may go directly to the `Fill out an AIMMS Database Table identifier`_ in order to complete the connection with your AIMMS database.

 Generate a .dsn system file connected to your SQLite database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^